grimme-lab/xtb_docs/source/properties.rst

     full:        0.495      -0.000      -1.436      -0.632      -0.000       0.942

-Total energy, gradient and  HOMO-LUMO gap are summed up in the end:
+All is summed up in the end in both GFN-xTB versions:

 .. code-block:: none